This is the third post on my top 5 ways of making sure that your agile change initiative succeeds.

 This is the list - in order of importance:

-You need to open up and let go off the wheel.
+You need to open up and let go of the wheel.
 An agile transformation is, if anything, a culture shift.
-Towards autonomy and from top level steering.
+Towards autonomy and away from top-level steering.
 This should go into the agile transformation too.
-In effect this mean, in the words of all agile coaches, to take it to the team.
+In effect, this means, in the words of all agile coaches, to take it to the team.

 This goes even when they ask for it, I would say.
 I have been asked to give teams tools so many times.